DeepBrain-AI/docs/docs/aihuman/windows-sdk/aiplayer/resources-states.md

 The values for the parameter AIState.state in the listener method onAIStateChanged(AIStatePublisher.AIState state) are shown below.
 You can also implement loading progress with onAIPlayerResLoadingProgressed(int current, int total).

-- AIState.RES_LOAD_STARTED : resource loading is started.
+- AIState.Type.RES_LOAD_STARTED : resource loading is started.
-- AIState.RES_LOAD_COMPLETED : resource loading is completed.
+- AIState.Type.RES_LOAD_COMPLETED : resource loading is completed.

 If there is any problem during this process, the onAIPlayerError() method is called.
 Typically, a response from the onAIPlayerError() may be notifying the expiration of the authentication token.
 An appropriate response is required depending on the situation.